anamsimon/SauceDemoTestScript/readme.md

 # Automated test
 ## Introduction
 Automated tests of an e-commerce website using Selenium Webdriver C#.
-This project uses Page Object Model (POM) design pattern to represent each web page and component as a class file and Page Factory is used to declare, locate web element using annotations like @FindBy
+This project uses Page Object Model (POM) design pattern to represent each web page and component as a class file and Page Factory is used to declare, locate web element using annotations like @FindBy.

 ### Project Structure
 ```bash